 The rate accumulation function of a consumer and its resource will generally differ even in the same temperature regime (compare solid and dashed curves in Fig. 1C), which typically leads to different end times of the resting period (Fig. 1D).
 We denote these by te* (emergence time) for the insect (consumer) and by tb* (budburst time) for the host tree (resource).
 We call the difference in end times the mismatch between the two species (i.e., mismatch = te*-tb*).
 When the end times of the resting period of two species respond differently to climate change, then the mismatch between the two species will change.
 This is the fundamental quantity that we study here (Fig. 1D).

 We use our theoretical model to predict general patterns of climate-change induced shifts in species phenologies and changes in the mismatch between interacting species.
-We use the spruce budworm and balsam fir system in eastern Canada to illustrate how estimated rate accumulation functions can be applied to different temperature scenarios to investigate how climate change may affect the phenological between these two species.
+We use the spruce budworm and balsam fir system in eastern Canada to illustrate how estimated rate accumulation functions can be applied to different temperature scenarios to investigate how climate change may affect the phenological between these two species.2.2 Theoretical results

+The following results apply to any kind of accumulation function (Eq.
+1), and they are not restricted to the example rate function (Eq.
+2) that was used to illustrate our point (Fig. 1).
+In order to make our results more concrete, we used accumulation function of the spruce budworm and balsam fir (see section 3) to build the figure of the current section (Fig. 2).

+Model equation (Eq.
+1) can in general not be solved explicitly for the end time, t*, at least not for realistic temperature time series x(t).
+Instead, we derive a general approximation formula for how t* changes when future temperature time series (x2(t)) deviate from historical expectation (x1(t)) by a small amount (see Supplementary Material).
+We use this formula to evaluate and discuss the impact of climate change on the phenology of a single species and the phenological mismatch between two species in two particular cases: a constant temperature difference throughout the resting period or a warm or cold spell during a short time period.

+2.2.1 Phenology shift of a single species

+When temperatures differ by a constant (∆x), we write x2t=x1t+∆x .
+Then the corresponding end times t2* and t1* are related by